scurtis7/nfl-stats-react/README.md

 ## Version 0.0.1
 This is the initial version with all of the three main pieces (Spring Boot, ReactJS & Postgresql) working together.
+Not much functionality yet just the initial shell of the application.
+The database tables have been defined and the basic user interface layout has been defined.

 ## Technologies
 - Spring Boot - `v2.2.2-RELEASE`